Many IoT applications use a sinewave for estimating the amplitude of an entity of interest – some examples include:

 Which Arm Cortex-M processor do I choose for my biomedical application?

 The Arm Cortex-M0+ processor is an ultra-low power 32-bit processor designed for very low-cost IoT applications, such as simple wearable devices.
 The low price point is comparable with equivalent 8-bit devices, but with 32-bit performance.
-Microcontrollers built around the M0+ processor provides developers with excellent battery life (months to years), a rich peripheral set and a basic amount of connectivity and computational performance.
-The latter means that only simple algorithms can be implemented, such as algorithms for filtering accelerometer data before transmission.
+Microcontrollers built around the M0+ processor provide developers with excellent battery life (months to years), a rich peripheral set and a basic amount of connectivity and computational performance.
+The latter means that only simple algorithms can be implemented, such as algorithms for correcting baseline wander and minimizing the effects of motion artefacts using accelerometer data via an adaptive filter, such as the NLMS algorithm.
+Although for PPG pulse rate measurement applications, the sampling rate is typically 50Hz, leaving the processor plenty of time to perform various simpler algorithmic operations, such as digital filtering and zero-crossing detection.

 The Cortex-M3 is a step up from the M0+, offering better computational performance but with less power efficiency.
 The extra processing power, rich hardware peripheral set for connecting other sensors and connectivity options makes the M3 a very good choice for developers looking to develop slightly more advanced wearable products, such as the Fitbit device that is based on ST’s low-power STM32L series of microcontrollers.